 When you’re using your website to create conversions or leads, every page should contribute to that goal.
 You should always be pushing people towards your form, landing page, or whatever you want them to interact with.

 Also keep in mind site hierarchy and link chains.
-By strategically linking to internal pages, you can ensure that people end up exactly where you want them — be that your pricing page, a certain blog post, or a form.
+By strategically linking to internal pages, you can ensure that people end up exactly where you want them — your pricing page, a certain blog post, or a form.

 Ensure that your site is mobile-friendly, but be wary with how you apply responsiveness.
-If your footer with important contact links or the banner advertising your ebook disappears on mobile devices, that’s bad.
+If your footer with important contact links or the banner advertising your ebook disappears on mobile devices, that’s obviously bad.
 Ensure that your lead generators appear on every screen size.

 A big part of generating leads is convincing people that you’re authentic.
-You can make yourself look more genuine with unique, custom-made web design (avoid using the default WordPress theme), designing a logo for your business, uploading photos of you and your team, and including testimonials.
+You can make yourself look more genuine with unique, custom-made web design (avoid using the default WordPress themes), designing a logo for your business, uploading photos of you and your team, and including testimonials.

 Nurture Your Leads to Create Conversions